PRESTO TAP OFFS

 Low visibility; lack of colours and icons

-Poor readability; placement of the reminder doesn't align with users' reading pattern
+Poor readability; placement of the reminder doesn't align with riders' reading pattern

 After